AlanJ97/AlanJ97/README.md

 - Version Control (Git and GitHub)
 - Infrastructure as Code (Terraform, CloudFormation)
 - Configuration as Code (Ansible)
-- Containers and orchestrators (Docker, DockerHub, ECR, ECS, EKS, kubernets, AKS, ACS)
+- Containers and orchestrators (Docker, DockerHub, ECR, ECS, EKS, kubernets, AKS, ACI)
-- Passionate about CI/CD and automation (GitHub Actions, pipelines, Azure DevOps, CodePipeline, bash, scripting)
+- Passionate about CI/CD and automation (GitHub Actions, pipelines, Azure DevOps, CodePipeline, CodeBuild, CodeCommit, bash, scripting)
-- Fluent in English, Português and Español
+- Fluent in English, Portuguese and Spanish
 - Monitoring and observability (AWS CloudWatch, X-RAY, Azure Monitor)
-- Multiple cloud services
+- Multiple and a lot of cloud services
 - International customers and teams
+- Training expert (I used to be AWS Authorized Instructor and Microsoft Certified Trainer)
 ---

 ## 📜 Certifications